emailage/Emailage_Ruby/README.md

 ```

 Mark an email address as fraud, good, or neutral.
 All the listed forms are possible.

-When you mark something as fraud, don't forget to pass a fraud code name or number from this list:
+When you mark an email as fraud, you must pass the fraudCodeId:
 1 - "Card Not Present Fraud"
 2 - "Customer Dispute (Chargeback)"
 3 - "First Party Fraud"